f32c/tools/ujprog/README.md

-But sometimes, there is strange problem related with ujprog.exe compiled with mingw where ujprog.exe if started from "wrong" directory doesn't works.
-When started from "wrong" directory, ujprog.exe will exit without printing any error or any other message, not even help/usage message if explictely invoked with "-h" option.
-In this case copy ujprog.exe to another directory and try again.
+But sometimes, there is strange problem related with ujprog.exe compiled with mingw where ujprog.exe if started from "wrong" directory doesn't work.
+When started from "wrong" directory, ujprog.exe will exit without printing any error or any other message while it should print help/usage message shown on top of this page.
+In this case copy ujprog.exe and dll to another directory and try again.

 *** LINUX ***

-Here we have much less issues, ujprog is statically linked and doesn't depend on any other file.
-Most issues come from user permissions so ujprog should be either run as root or the user should be given permissions to access USB device, that's usually fixed easily with some udev rule:
+Here we have much better success, ujprog is statically linked and doesn't depend on any other file.
+Most issues come from user permissions so ujprog should be either run as root or the user should be given permissions to access USB and serial device, that's usually done easily with some udev rule:

     # /etc/udev/rules.d/80-fpga-ulx3s.rules
     # this is for usb-serial tty device